warren/411-website/README.md

 Team members: Warren Partridge, Ferris Armstrong, Jessie Fu, Joanne Chen

+To run the site:
+- Clone the repo
+- `npm install`
+- `npm start`

+Don't push API tokens!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>